Acer palmatum: Cultivation and uses

 Acer palmatum has been cultivated in Japan for centuries and in temperate areas around the world since the 1800s.
 The first specimen of the tree reached Britain in 1821.

 When Swedish doctor-botanist Carl Peter Thunberg traveled in Japan late in the eighteenth century, he produced drawings of a small tree that would eventually become synonymous with the high art of oriental gardens.
 He gave it the species name palmatum after the hand-like shape of its leaves, similar to the centuries-old Japanese names kaede and momiji, references to the 'hands' of frogs and babies, respectively.

 Japanese horticulturalists have long developed cultivars from maples found in Japan and nearby Korea and China.
 They are a popular choice for bonsai enthusiasts and have long been a subject in art.

 Numerous cultivars are popular in Europe and North America, with red-leafed favored, followed by cascading green shrubs with deeply dissected leaves.

 Acer palmatum includes thousands of named cultivars with a variety of forms, colors, leaf types, sizes, and preferred growing conditions.
 Heights of mature specimens range from 0.5 to 25 m (1 1⁄2 to 82 ft), depending on type.

 Preparations from the branches and leaves are used as a treatment in traditional Chinese medicine.
+The leaves are edible; a local dish originating from Minoh, momiji tempura, involves pickling the leaves for a year before coating them in flour, sesame seeds and sugar, then deep frying them.

 Growing conditions

 In their natural habitat, they grow in the understory; most cultivars prefer part shade, especially in hotter climates, but they will also grow in heavy shade.
 Some cultivars will tolerate full sun, more so at higher latitudes and less at lower latitudes; red, purple-red, black-red, bronze, and some dark green cultivars are generally more full sun tolerant.
 Variegated white, cream, yellow, yellow-orange, or light green cultivars mostly require shade protection.
 Almost all are adaptable and blend well with companion plants.
 The trees are particularly suitable for borders and ornamental paths because the root systems are compact and not invasive.
 Many varieties of Acer palmatum are successfully grown in containers.
 Trees are prone to die during periods of drought and prefer consistent water conditions; more established trees are less prone to drought.
-They benefit from being mulched yearly with a 2" layer of aged organic matter mulch, covering at least beyond the entire drip-line of the tree, but not allowed to touch the bark at the base of the tree.
 Moderate to well-drained soil is essential as they will not survive in poorly drained waterlogged soil.
-Trees do not require or appreciate heavy fertilization and should only be very lightly fertilized, preferably using polymer-coated slow-release fertilizer with a 3 to 1 ratio of nitrogen to phosphorus respectively, or preferably a bio-solid based fertilizer like a 6-4-0 N-P-K. High Nitrogen lawn fertilizer should be avoided in the immediate vicinity of these trees, as excessive nitrogen can cause overly vigorous growth that is not consistent with the natural form of the tree, and is prone to dieback and pathogens.
+Trees do not require heavy fertilization and should only be very lightly fertilized.

-Japanese maples are best to grow in hardiness zones 5-8.
+Japanese maples are best to grow in hardiness zones 5–8.